During the COVID-19 pandemic, UCare is here to help you understand what you need to do to stay safe and get the care you need.

 You may feel more tired than usual.
 Sleep and rest as much as you can.

 Staying hydrated when you are sick helps your body heal.
-Focus on drinking caffeine-free and alcohol-free liquids.
+Focus on drinking water and other caffeine-free and alcohol-free liquids.

-Make sure you are eating plenty of fruits, vegetables and healthy sources of protein.
+Make sure you are eating plenty of fruits, vegetables and healthy sources of protein, carbohydrates and fats.